goinnn/django-tables2-reports/README.rst

                                   context_instance=RequestContext(request))

-If you have a lot of tables in your project, you can activate the middleware, and you do not have to change your views
+If you have a lot of tables in your project, you can activate the middleware, and you do not have to change your views, only the RequestConfig import

 ::
+    # In your settings

     MIDDLEWARE_CLASSES = (